itmaybejj/linkpurpose/index.md

         // Shadow components inside the root to check within, e.g., 'accordion, spa-content'
         shadowComponents: false,
+        // CSS file to insert into shadow components. e.g., /path/to/linkpurpose.css shadowCSS : false,

         // For these links, only provide the screen reader help text. e.g. '.in-the-news a'
         hideIcon: '',